cci-MaLab/Calcium-Transient-Analysis/README.md

 `conda env create -f environment.yml`

-If you wish to do ml_training or to run ml models, run the following:
+Otherwise if you wish to do ml_training or to run ml models as well, run the following:

 `conda env create -f environment_ml.yml`